TEACHER-TESTED & ACADEMICALLY REVIEWED MATERIALS

 Jennifer Williams, author of Art 2, is the Idaho Teacher of the Year (2002).
 She has twice been a semi- finalist to the National Teachers Hall of Fame, received the Horace Mann National Education Association Award for Teaching Excellence (2002), the Idaho Education Association Marsha Nakamura Teaching Excellence Award (2002), teacher of the year three times for her school district, the Idaho Art Teacher of the Year (2001), national finalist, the 1st place National Unsung Heroes Award (2000), the Governor’s Award in the Arts for Idaho (2000).
 She has also been the US West Teacher of the Year for Idaho (1992), named as honorable mention in USA Today’s 2004 All-USA Teacher Team, Woman of the Year, Who’s Who among America's Teachers, and Outstanding Young Woman of America.
 She has taught high school Art for 32 years in Mountain Home and Nampa, Idaho.
 In addition, she has been an Adjunct Professor at Boise State University for a number of years and Albertson College, teaching art classes at all levels and supervising student teachers.
 She is the creator of "Project Van Go," an art outreach to rural schools.
 She has been actively involved in writing State Humanities Standards, speaking to the Legislature and teacher rallies on behalf of Education and as a representative for all children.
 Many of Jennifer’s students have continued their education to become professional artists or art educators.
 Jennifer believes that art should be taken "beyond classroom walls" and into other curriculums, and shared in the community and beyond state lines.

-Deborah S. Wilson, author of Grade 1 Math and Grade 1 Science, has taught first grade, second grade, sixth grade, K-6 Learning Disabilities and K-6 Remedial Reading.
+Deborah S. Wilson, author of Grade 1 Science, has taught first grade, second grade, sixth grade, K-6 Learning Disabilities and K-6 Remedial Reading.
 She holds a BS from Missouri State University in K-8 Elementary Education with a minor in Early Reading as well as an MS from MSU in Reading.
 Wilson has written numerous grants to get needed hands-on materials into her primary classroom.
 She has received numerous awards and grants that play a role to her belief that Hands-on/Minds-on learning contributes to increased reading and math scores.
 She has completed over 1,000 hours of professional development as she models her belief in the importance of being a lifelong learner.
 She is a NASA NEWEST Team member, a national judge for the Young Inventors, and helped write authentic Amazon Rainforest Curriculum from her personal explorations.
 As a small group state team member she helped develop grade level curriculum and train regional trainers and teachers to improve the science instruction within her state.
 In 1994 she received the Presidential Award for Elementary Math and Science.
 Serving on the National Science Teachers Association Pre-school and Elementary Committee and the Board for the Council of Elementary Science-International she organized many Elementary Extravaganza workshops enhancing the professional science learning opportunities for elementary teachers and emphasizing the importance of science in the primary grades.

 Robert David Wright, author of Learn Logic, studied philosophy and logic at the University of Arizona, where he earned his degree.
 Robert also studied at the University of Maryland, Wichita State, and in Europe, where his concentration was on mathematics and languages.
-Robert has been writing professionally for more than fifteen years and has taught logic to small groups as well as tutoring/mentoring individuals.
+Robert has been writing professionally for more than 20 years and has taught logic to small groups as well as tutoring/mentoring individuals.
 In addition to writing on the subjects of philosophy and logic, he has written several essays, fiction novels, and screenplays.
 Naturally inquisitive about our world and universe, Robert continues to study, write, and teach logic and other subjects.
 His students have progressed to become honor students and earn scholastic recognition.

 Jon Yeyna, author of Elementary Math – Level 4, has been teaching at Colton Joint Unified School District’s Grant Elementary in Colton, California since 1999.
 In 2010, he was one of 38 individuals, businesses and organizations who were nominated for the annual San Bernardino County Education Medal of Honor because of his innovative style of teaching.
 He is a graduate from California State Polytechnic University in Pomona, California and received his Masters of Arts in Teaching from Grand Canyon University in Phoenix, Arizona.
 He has done numerous workshops and presentations that focus on his successful Four Step Language Math, a homework and teaching tool that helps all students develop a strong math foundation.
 He has also authored “A Science Fair Workbook-Step-by-Step Instructions on How to Plan and Write a Winning Science Fair Project”.